Title IX Policies

 SMC takes sexual misconduct seriously and encourages all members of its community to act responsibly.

 Title IX of the US Education Amendments of 1972 states, “No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving federal financial assistance”.
 While most people think of Title IX as related to sports, it also includes behaviors based on gender that deny a student the ability to fully participate in their educational experience.
 This includes all forms of sexual violence including sexual harassment, sexual assault, stalking, dating violence, and domestic violence.
+Pregnancy and parenting status are also protected under Title IX.

 SMC has a comprehensive Title IX investigation policy called the Sexual Misconduct Policy.
 If a sexual misconduct-related report is received, it will be investigated under this policy in lieu of the Student Conduct Policy.